 Drill the holes for the drumsticks

-What you need: Cordless drill/driver with matching bit, screw clamps, 10mm wood drill bit, masking tape
+What you need: Cordless drill/driver, screw clamps, 10mm wood drill bit, masking tape

 The second step is to drill.
 To do so, fix the wooden rod to a workbench so that the left-hand reference line faces exactly upwards.
 To ensure that the drumsticks sit securely in the wooden rod despite their narrowing shape, use the tape measure to measure the circumference of the drumstick head (ball-shaped tip) and calculate the diameter before drilling.
 In this example it is 10 mm.
 Then identify the position on the drumstick shaft that has the same 10 mm diameter as the head.
 To ensure maximum stability, the sticks should later be inserted into the wooden rod up to this identified position.
 This means that the holes have to be drilled to the corresponding depth.
 To do so, use the tape measure to measure the length from the identified position on the shaft to the drumstick head.
 When doing so, make absolutely sure that the wooden rod is not drilled through.

 Tip: Mark the required drilling depth on the wood drill bit with some masking tape.

 Next, use a cordless drill driver and a wood drill bit (10 mm) to drill the previously marked holes to the required depth in the wooden rod.
 Then fix the wooden rod to a workbench so that the right-hand reference line now faces up and drill the holes marked.

 You can use the following formula to calculate the diameter by means of the circumference: